GSA/digitalcorps.gsa.gov/_projects/uscb.md

 agency: "U.S. Census Bureau"
 agency_abbrev: "USCB"
 agency_logo: "census.webp"
-title: "U.S. Census Bureau"
+title: "Allowing Census Bureau data users to more easily access and use agency data"
-project_name: "U.S. Census Bureau"
+project_name: "Allowing Census Bureau data users to more easily access and use agency data"
-summary: "Enabling data users to easily access the Census data they need so they can spend less time searching for data and more time using it."
+summary: "Enabling data users to easily access the Census data they need so they can spend less time searching for data and more time using it through best practices in product management and design."
 partner_description:
 project_url: https://www.census.gov/about/what.html
 youtube_url: